aslanides/aslanides.github.io/_posts/2016-02-24-linear-regression.md

 Hello, world!
 My starting this blog has been long overdue.
 I thought I'd ease myself into it with something easy and uncontroversial, so here's my take on linear regression.
 We start with the standard (frequentist) maximum likelihood approach, and show that Gaussian noise induces the familiar least-squares result, then show the correspondence between isotropic Gaussian priors and $$l_2$$ regularizers, before playing with some Bayesian updating using _Mathematica_.
 Note that these results are all well-known and discussed in detail in Bishop [1]; my motivation for reproducing them here is that I hadn't encountered a concise and complete online write-up that I found satisfying.

+Changelog:

-_Update_ (2016-03-30): Edits for readability, and added a section on Bayesian regression.
+* 2016-03-30: _Edits for readability, and added a section on Bayesian regression._
+* 2016-11-28: _Some more minor edits, and moved the code to its own [GitHub repo](http://github.com/aslanides/bayes-regression)._

 # Setup